Characters: Huntress (Helena Wayne), "Dick Grayson," John Grayson

 Overall, there's really not a whole lot to say about Earth-2: Society Annual #1 that hasn't been said already.
 The annual desperately tries to justify a character stand-in for both Dick Grayson and Batman, but fails to achieve either one in a way that feels authentic and instead robs Helena Wayne of her own visibility.
 Without an adequate (or in this case, logical) raison d'être for his character, there is equally no emotional hook for me as a reader.
 Instead, he ends up usurping a narrative that uniquely belongs to Helena, and is equally robbing the more established Earth-2 characters of page space.
 Without any existing (let alone believable) character development, he's basically taking up space in a comic he hasn't actually earned.
 Whatever plaudits DC is attempting to achieve with his character, it's simply not working for me as a reader because of all of the aforementioned problems involved.
 He very much feels like a forced inclusion that no one asked for.
 Judging by the overall reception of the character, plus a low sales turnout, I don't appear to be alone in that opinion.

 If DC wants Dick Grayson to be a part of that legacy, he needs to have his original history with Bruce and Helena Wayne reinstated.
 It cannot be done any other way.
 This annual literally shows that conceptually he doesn't work as a Batman legacy character without that history intact.
-It's too crucial to his raison d'être.
-On that note, DC needs to re-acknowledge that when it comes to the legacy of Batman, it is not the man in the bat suit that matters, but who Batman inspires to continue his work.
+It's too crucial to his character.
+On that note, DC needs to re-acknowledge that when it comes to the legacy of Batman, it is not the literal man in the bat suit that matters, but who Batman inspires to continue his work.
 This is what made the original versions of Helena Wayne and Dick Grayson huge successes in the first place.
 They took a familiar narrative and made it their own.
 They reinvented Batman's legacy by creating legacies of their own.
 In DC abandoning this concept for what's easier (aka "Batman sells"), they significantly limited their audience, and we ended up with very weak versions of Helena Wayne and Dick Grayson.
 That is not okay.

 To avoid problems with sexism, Dick needs to be written as a partner to Helena with equal stake in that narrative.
 Helena needs to be the hero of her own story, not a supporting character in Dick's.
 Earth-2 equally needs more diverse staff to help prevent future problems with female representation.
 Dan Abnett is a huge blessing on the Earth-2: Society book, but without full creative control of the story's direction, he could definitely benefit from having a diverse editor (a woman in this case) to help keep these issues with diverse representation in check, and have some kind of authority if the publishers themselves decide to take the narrative in a damaging direction.
 The story and characters as they are feel more artificial than Red Tornado's robotic existence at best, and is conceptually sexist at worst.